WISDEM/WISDEM/docs/examples/blade/tutorial.rst

     :start-after: blade:
     :end-before: structure:

-Not that we are also setting the number of spline control points at 8 and the twist bounds (in radians) at each evently spaced control point along the blade span.
+We are also setting the number of spline control points at 8 and the twist bounds (in radians) at each evenly spaced control point along the blade span.
 We also need to set the objective function to be AEP with,

 .. code-block:: yaml